Marmelodov/PromptCrafter-API/docs/tutorials/update-prompt.md

 ### Request body

-The request body should only contain the fields you want to update.
+The request body contains only the fields you want to update.
 All fields are optional.
 Any fields you omit remain unchanged.

 | Field    | Type             | Required | Description                                                            |
 |----------|------------------|----------|------------------------------------------------------------------------|